The A-Z of Information about Palmerston

 Welcome to Palmerston District Primary School.
 We have provided an A-Z of information to assist in a smooth transition to Palmerston Primary School.
 If you have any further questions, please call the front office on (02) 6205 7241 and they will endeavor to assist you.

 The school runs a banking service on behalf of the Commonwealth Bank each week.
-The school receives $5 commission from the Commonwealth Bank for every new Youthsaver account opened through the school, and also a 5% commission for each deposit made, up to a maximum of $10 per individual deposit.
+The school receives $5 commission from the Commonwealth Bank for every new Youthsaver account opened through the school and also a 5% commission for each deposit made, up to a maximum of $10 per individual deposit.
 There is a minimum commission payment of $25 per quarter, so school banking is a great fundraiser for our school.
 Should you wish your child to begin a savings account, please contact the front office.
-School banking is completed once a week.
-You will be notified of the specific day at the start of each year.
+School banking is completed once a week, currently Wednesdays.
 The school P&C oversees school banking.
 Deposit books should be handed to your child's teacher first thing in the morning.
-They are processed in the staffroom from 9am.
+They are processed in the staff room from 9.00am.
 Banking is completed electronically, and money deposited at the bank on the same day.
 Volunteers are always welcome to join our small team of parents which process banking.
 Problems or enquiries should be directed to the parent representatives or the Commonwealth Bank.

 School commences at 8.55am and finishes at 3pm.
-If you require care outside these hours Communities @ work provide before and after school care for K-6 in the Hall.
+If you require care outside these hours Communities @ work provide before and after school care for K-6 in the Hall and Preschoolers in the Preschool.
 For more information and enrolment forms please refer to the Communities @ work website.

 The ideal arrival time is between 8:40am and 8:50am, as school begins at 8:55am, with the library open from 8:30am.
 There is also a teacher on duty on the blacktop.

-Students should move to morning assembly as soon as they arrive.
+Students should move to morning lines as soon as they arrive.
 Once on school grounds students must walk with bicycles, scooters and skateboards.
-Big balls are not to be played with on the assembly area.
+Big balls are not to be played with on the blacktop.

 The school respects the basic values of the home and promotes socially acceptable behaviour based on the fundamental principles of: